sudhanshu-j/404-page/README.md

 If you like this project:

-- ⭐ Star this repo
+- ⭐ Star the repository

-- 🍴 Fork it
+- 🍴 Fork it and build your own version

-- 🛠️ Submit a PR
+- 🛠️ Submit a pull request

-- 📬 Follow me for more front-end fun!
+- 📬 Follow me for more front-end projects

+---

-> Happy coding! 🚀
+> **Happy Coding!** 🚀